-- 4. NorthWestern is a domestic corporation incorporated in the State of Delaware, and doing business in Montana, South Dakota, Nebraska, and Yellowstone National Park and is not claiming preference under Section 7(a) of the Federal Power Act, 16 U.S. Code § 800. - 5.
-The statutory or regulatory requirements of the State of Montana, the state in which the Project is located, which would, assuming jurisdiction and applicability, affect the Project with respect to bed and banks, and to the appropriation, diversion, and use of water for power purposes, and with respect to the right to engage in the business of developing, transmitting, and distributing power, and in any other business necessary to accomplish the purposes of the license under the Federal Power Act are: - a.
+- 4. NorthWestern is a domestic corporation incorporated in the State of Delaware, and doing business in Montana, South Dakota, Nebraska, and Yellowstone National Park and is claiming preference as the incumbent licensee under Section 15(a)(2) of the Federal Power Act, 16 U.S. Code § 808(a)(2). - 5.
+The statutory or regulatory requirements of the State of Montana, the state in which the Project is located, that affect the Project as proposed, with respect to bed and banks, and to the appropriation, diversion, and use of water for power purposes, and with respect to the right to engage in the business of developing, transmitting, and distributing power, and in any other business necessary to accomplish the purposes of the license under the Federal Power Act, are:

+a.
 401 Water Quality Certification from the Montana Department of Environmental Quality under Section 401(a)(1) of the federal Clean Water Act of 1977 (CWA), 33 U.S.C.
+1341(a)(1).

-1341(a)(1) - b.
+b.
 The Montana Water Use Act, Mont.
-Code Ann. §85-2-101 et.
-Seq.
-Provides for the administration and adjudication of water rights, by the Montana Department of Natural Resources and Conservation.
+Code Ann. §85-2-101 et. seq. provides for the administration and adjudication of water rights, by the Montana Department of Natural Resources and Conservation.